rafid29mehda/All-About-ECG/Feature Extraction/Time-Frequency Feature Extraction/README.md

 print("ST Segment Amplitudes (mV):", st_amplitudes)
 ```

 **Explanation**: The code approximates the ST segment by taking the midpoint between S offset and T onset.
-In practice, you may need to average over a segment window for accuracy.
+In practice, we may need to average over a segment window for accuracy.

 ---